AdaptiveConsulting/aeron-io-samples/admin/readme.md

 ./gradlew uberJar
 ```

-This should output an uber jar in:
+This should output an Admin uber jar in:

 `/admin/build/libs/admin-uber.jar`